typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

             -- Raises Exception, which undoes the transaction RAISE EXCEPTION 'DELETE FAILED';
         ELSE
-            DELETE FROM products WHERE user_id IS NULL;
+            DELETE FROM products WHERE id = ANY(deleted_id_arr);
         END IF;
     END;
 $$;
 ```

-The procedure can be called every minute by a cron bob.
+The function can be called every minute by a cron job.

 #### Scheduling Bulk Deletes